 - Lack of testicular enlargement by age 14

-- Sex organs that don’t completely develop within 5 years after they started to develop
+- Sex organs that do not fully develop within 5 years after they started to develop

 - Lack of breast development by age 13

-- Lack of menstruation 2 ½ years or more after initial breast development
+- Lack of menstruation 2 and one-half years or more after initial breast development

-You will be asked about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
 Your child's milestones and growth record will be reviewed.
-An x-ray of the left wrist bones will be taken to assess bone age.
-This will help to assess if bone development is normal for your child’s current level of pubertal development.
+This may be enough to make the diagnosis.

 Family Doctor—The American Academy of Family Physicians http://familydoctor.org